 The Roll Over you do on Wednesday 12pm captures the revenue & payments entered onto system since Tuesday 10am to Wednesday 12pm.

-This is then considered the Roll Over "for night of Tuesday" actioned on Wednesday.
+This singular Roll Over will then be recorded on GuestPoint as the Roll Over "for night of Tuesday" that was actioned on Wednesday.

 Refer to below visual timeline table of 3 rollovers spanning across 3 days (Monday 1 June to Wednesday 3 June) to understand how the time period concept of Roll Over works.